carsdotcom/credo_mox/README.md

 # CredoMox

-Credo Checks to ensure correct usage of the Mox library.
+Credo Checks to ensure correct usage of the Mox and Hammox libraries.

-Provides a Credo check that ensures tests that have imported Mox and use the `Mox.expect/4` function are verifying those expectations.
+Provides a Credo check that ensures tests that have imported Mox/Hammox and use the `expect/4` function are verifying those expectations.
 See the `CredoMox.Checks.UnverifiedMox` module for more details.

 ## Usage